-Author has extensive training and professional experience in emergency management, domestic preparedness and teaching citizen preparedness.
+Author Jana Brock (pen name) has extensive training and years of professional experience in emergency management, domestic preparedness and teaching citizen preparedness.
 However, this information is not all inclusive.
 Reader should do independent research on thermonuclear and other disaster aftermaths and then prepare accordingly.
 It is also advisable to research, and plan for, EMP (Electromagnetic Pulse) attacks.

-Copyright 2016, Inspiration Fanatic Publications and janabrock.com.
+Copyright 2017.
 All rights reserved.
 Unauthorized use and/or printed or written duplication of this material without express, written permission from this blog’s author and/or owner is strictly prohibited.
 Social media and blog reposting without edits or alteration is agreeable to author as long as author is given full credit and text is unedited and unchanged.
 Unaltered information is shared under the Fair Use Act.
 “The “Freedom and Innovation Revitalizing United States Entrepreneurship Act of 2007” (FAIR USE Act) was a proposed United States copyright law that would have amended Title 17 of the U.S. Code, including portions of the Digital Millennium Copyright Act (DMCA) to “promote innovation, to encourage the introduction of new technology, to enhance library preservation efforts, and to protect the fair use rights of consumers, and for other purposes.”
 CITED: en.wikopedia,org/wiki online 2016.
 Photo Credits for this Article: The amazing volunteers who contribute to: Pixabay.com.
 Thank you!